 Divisions and schools that receive Title I funds must distribute their parental involvement policy to parents of students in Title I programs.
 Refer to School Board Policy IGBC, Parental Involvement.

-The school division’s policy regarding student fees and the fee schedule is provided to parents and posted on the school division’s website at www.ccps.us under the link for School Board.
+The school division’s policy regarding student fees and the fee schedule (School Board Policy JN) is provided to parents and is available on the division’s website at www.ccps.us under the link for School Board.
 Printed copies of school division policies and regulations are available to citizens who do not have online access and may be requested by calling 804-633-5088.

 FERPA (Family Educational Rights and Privacy Act)